FineUploader/react-fine-uploader/README.md

 ##### Properties

+- `customResizer(resizeInfo)` - An optional function that allows you to use a custom/3rd-library to resize thumbnail images.
+Documented further in [Fine Uploader's `drawThumbnail` API method documentation](https://docs.fineuploader.com/api/methods.html#drawThumbnail).
+See the second code example below for details.

+- `fromServer` - Specify whether the current file was set from [initial file](https://docs.fineuploader.com/branch/master/features/session.html)

 - `id` - The Fine Uploader ID of the submitted file. (required)

 - `maxSize` - Maps directly to the [`maxSize` parameter](http://docs.fineuploader.com/branch/master/api/methods.html#drawThumbnail) of the Fine Uploader `drawThumbnail` API method.
 If not supplied a default value is used, which is exported as a named constant.